hugollm/react-bootstrap/README.md

     npm run build

 This command will copy `static` directory into `build` and include the uglified `bundle.js`.
 The `build` directory is now a self-contained react application.
 You just have to serve it's contents with your favorite static server (apache, nginx, etc).

+## Type checking

+    npm run flow

+This command will type check all js files in the root directory using [Flow](http://flowtype.org/), apart from files in `node_modules` or `bundle`. `app/app.js` will contain examples of the type annotations used by the tool.
+For details on how it works, refer to [the docs](http://flowtype.org/docs/getting-started.html#_).